infretis/infretis/examples/gromacs/puckering/README.md

 Draw your favorite 6-ringed molecule in Avogadro in an $^4\text{C}_1$ conformation.
 Be sure to complete the valence of each atom.

+Now, we need to write down the atom indices that are required in the order parameter definition.
+The indices can be shown in Avogadro by checking the "Labels" box in the "Display Types" menu on the left.
+Then click on the "Labels" text and select "Atom Label: Index", as shown below.

+ Write down the indices of the ring atoms in the following order:

+* _atom0 atom1 atom2 atom3 atom4 atom5_

+where _atom1_ and _atom4_ are the indices of the atoms above and below the mean plane of the ring (the atoms 1 and 4 in the $^4\text{C}_1$ conformation).
+The direction should be  _clockwise_ when moving along the ring atoms, starting at atom 0 and ending at atom 5.
+In my case, the ordering of the atom indices is
+* 2 5 11 8 1 0

-Optimize the structure and export it as "mol.sdf".
+Optimize the structure and export your molecule as "mol.sdf".

+Check that the molecule is still in the $^4\text{C}_1$ conformation.

 Due to the order parameter definition, the atoms should be numbered 0 1 2 3 4 5 6, as in the skeleton.pdb file.
-Be careful with placing bulky substituents in axial positions, as the ring may flip spontaneously during equilibration due to a preference for equatorial positions.
-If you want to simulate a charged system you need to neutralize the system.
-Help for this is found during the exercise sessions.

 Copy files and solvate the system
 ```bash